-This manual provides detailed applications to help you achieve success with your Keithley Instruments 2460.
-It also provides information about the basics of the front panel to familiarize you with the instrument.
+This manual provides detailed applications to help you achieve success with your Keithley Instruments 2461.
+This manual also provides information about the basics of the front panel to familiarize you with the instrument.

-Each application includes an overview, followed by instructions to complete the application using the front panel, SCPI code, TSP® code, or Keithley KickStart Software.
+This manual presents an overview of each application, followed by instructions to complete the application using the front panel, SCPI code, TSP code, or Keithley KickStart Software.

 More information about the commands that are used in these applications is available.
-Refer to the SCPI and TSP command reference sections of the Model 2460 Reference Manual.
-This manual is available at tek.com/keithley.
+Refer to the SCPI and TSP command reference sections of the Model 2461 Reference Manual.
+This manual is on tek.com/keithley.